wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    dissipate static electricity (from just walking around) by touching grounded metal.

-1. Insert the Micro-SD chip into your laptop.
+1. Insert the Micro-SD chip into your laptop or adapter.

 <a name="DownloadTalos"></a>

-## Download RPI image
+## Download Talos RPI image

-If you want to install Talos:
+Skip to <a href="#DownloadImager">DownloadImager</a> unless you want to install Talos:

 1. Make or navigate to a folder so you can easily tell what is downloaded: